Aravind-Krishnadeva/time-series-anomoly-detection/README.md

-# time series anomoly detection
+# Sensor data anomoly detection using Time series analysis
 ## Description
 This project is a beginners project to perform time series analysis using python for detecting anomalies in multi sensor indoor environmental data.
-The data is not a real world data, but mimics a real world data set by curating a set of sensor values against some random time intervals.
+The data is not a real world data, but mimics a real world data set by simulating a set of sensor values against time calculated for a day.

+## What is time series analysis
+A time series is a sequence of data points recorded at regular time intervals.
+Time Series Analysis is the study of data points collected over time to identify patterns, trends, and seasonal variations.
+It is widely used in weather forecasting, stock market analysis, energy consumption tracking, and IoT sensor data processing.

-## Methodology
+## Methodology of the project
-1. Create a time object
+1. Create a time / date object in python
-2. Generate temperature, humidity and light sensor data
+2. Simulate temperature, humidity and light sensor data
 3. Build a data frame
 4. Visualize sensor data vs time
-5. Remove noise and learn trends
+5. Remove noise, and learn on trends
-6. Anomoly detection
+6. Detect anomolies in sensor data
+7. Perform simple forecasting using SMA (Simple moving average)